Faculty & Staff

 Is the LAC available as a proctored space for students writing paper-based exams?

-The LAC is only available for students writing eClass/TAO exams.
-The LAC will not proctor paper-based exams.
+The LAC is only available for students writing eClass exams.
+The LAC will not proctor paper-based exams for students writing UofA exams.

 Is the LAC available for exams during any term and course duration such as IFX and AFX terms?

-It is anticipated, if the need is warranted, the Learning Assessment Centre will be open year round.
+The Learning Assessment Centre is open year round.
 The LAC will be able to accommodate exams at any time throughout the semester - regular or condensed, fall, winter, spring and summer.